Spain's Bankia hires Rothschild to sell company stakes

-MADRID (Reuters) - Bailed-out Spanish lender Bankia (BKIA.MC) has hired Rothschild to help sell its stakes in companies including power group Iberdrola (IBE.MC) and insurer Mapfre (MAP.MC), as the bank rebuilds its capital.
+MADRID, Feb 15 (Reuters) - Bailed-out Spanish lender Bankia has hired Rothschild to help sell its stakes in companies including power group Iberdrola and insurer Mapfre, as the bank rebuilds its capital.

 Bankia, which along with parent group BFA took 18 billion euros ($24 billion) of European Union aid last year, has to shrinks its business as a condition of the rescue.